 Comprised of 17 members from throughout the state, the committee advises the California Secretary of Agriculture, the California Department of Food and Agriculture and the agricultural industry on efforts to combat Huanglongbing.

-Victoria Hornbaker, Interim Director, Citrus Pest & Disease Prevention Program, CDFA
+Victoria Hornbaker, Director, Citrus Pest and Disease Prevention Division, CDFA

 California Citrus Mutual

 California Citrus Mutual represents and advocates for California citrus growers on economic, regulatory and political issues that impact the industry.